 15.5 & 15.9.
 We have an objective to be a biodiversity net positive developer.
 Through the London Plan we will use UGF as a tool to demonstrate improvement.
-We acquire brownfield sites to minimise the impact on existing GI.
-At the aforementioned schemes new public realms and amenity spaces provide the opportunity for social capital.
+We acquire brownfield sites to minimise the impact on existing Gl.
+As can be seen in our showcase-schemes new public realms and amenity spaces provide the opportunity for social capital.